tinkerhub/TinkerHub-Learning-Paths/README.md

 ---
 ```
 - Modify the metadata for your path
-- Create sub paths using the following commands
+- Create subpaths using the following commands
 ```shell
 hugo new path-name/subpath1.md
 hugo new path-name/subpath2.md